trentm/go-ecslog/README.md

 # Output formats

-`ecslog` has multiple output formats for rendering ECS logs that may be selected via the `-o, --output` option.
+`ecslog` has multiple output formats for rendering ECS logs that may be selected via the `-f, --format NAME` option.
 Note that some formats as *lossy*, i.e. elide some fields, typically for compactness.

 - "default": A lossless default format that renders each log record with a title line to convey core and common fields, followed by all remaining